mcaceresb/stata-gtools/docs/usage/gglm.md

 Results
 -------

-`gpoisson` estimates a Poisson regression model via IRLS, optionally weighted, by group, with cluster SE, and/or with multi-way high-dimensional fixed effects.
-The results are by default saved into a mata object (default `GtoolsPoisson`).
-Run `mata GtoolsPoisson.desc()` for details; the following data is stored:
+`gglm` estimates GLM via IRLS, optionally weighted, by group, with cluster SE, and/or with multi-way high-dimensional fixed effects.
+The results are by default saved into a mata object (e.g. `GtoolsLogit`, `GtoolsPoisson`, and so on; run `mata GtoolsLogit.desc()` for details).
+The following data is stored:

 ```
 regression info
 ---------------

     string scalar caller
-        model used; should be "gpoisson"
+        model used; "glogit", "gpoisson", etc.

     real scalar kx
         number of (non-absorbed) covariates